oliver-batchelor/multical/README.md

     ...
 ```

-A fixed number of images will be chosen for initial intrinsic calibration (increase for more accuracy at expense of time with `--intrinsic_images`).
+A fixed number of images will be chosen for initial intrinsic calibration (increase for more accuracy at expense of time with `--limit_intrinsic`).

 ### Outputs